The jello shots keep coming.

 3. LGBT-specific tours and events

 The aforementioned Diana’s is one tour that LGBT visitors should definitely try to schedule.
 The all-day journey costs less than $90 USD and runs from October through July, drawing guests from around the world, plus a few locals.
 Update, winter 2021-2022: Diana’s tour is still going strong and now costs about 2650 pesos, or $130 USD.
 It’s still a good value, and the tours still sell out.

 Diana has been operating the tours for 22 years, and they often sell out in advance, so don’t wait until the last minute to book.
 The cruise includes booze, appetizers, a stop at a private beach, lunch at a beachfront restaurant, and a snorkeling excursion at Los Arcos National Marine Park, a group of natural rock formations just off the coast.

 Lots of tourists pay for separate snorkeling tours at Los Arcos; Diana’s guests get to have that experience as part of a much more exciting day.

 Food tours, horseback rides, sunset party cruises, and other gay tours and parties can be found in the city, especially around special events like Pride Week, which takes place in late May.
-Gay marriage is legal in the entire state of Jalisco as of May 2016, and even before it was legal, commitment ceremonies were held at Vallarta Pride.
+Gay marriage is legal in the entire state of Jalisco, and even before it was legal, commitment ceremonies were held at Vallarta Pride.

 4. Shops and businesses